-Lodging occurs when portions of the crop "fall over" due to strong wind, and occasionally in very high yielding crops and/or varieties with weak stems.
+Lodging occurs when portions of the crop fall over due to strong wind, and occasionally in very high yielding crops and varieties with weak stems.

 The lodged plants will then begin to deteriorate in nutritive value, and the grain may even begin to sprout if advanced enough in its formation (hard dough stage).

 If possible, harvest the crop within days before its nutritive value deteriorates too much and mould and deleterious bacteria build-up occurs.
 Travelling in the opposite direction to the lodged plants will ensure less difficulty in the harvest operation and minimal losses.

 Crops lodged for some period of time can be a problem.
 If the harvester travels in the opposite direction to which the plants are lodged, its nutritive value will be decreased due to harvesting the decaying plants.
 This decaying plant material will also adversely affect the fermentation process.

 Drought stressed cereal crops can often be successfully harvested as silage as a salvage operation.
 Management of these crops for silage is the same as for the usual ensiling operations.